iterative/dvc.org/content/docs/user-guide/contributing/blog.md

 > online image optimizer.
 Huge images pollute Git index, slow down `git clone`,
 > deployment, and other operations with the repository.

-The original image should be 2 x the height and width of the size you want to see on the screen, to look sharp.
+The original image should be 2x the height and width of the size you want to see on the screen, to look sharp.
 To add images, put them into `static/uploads` and reference them like this:

 ```md
 ![](/uploads/images/2020-02-10/image.png)